tcr/edit-text/docs/src/intro-testing.md

 ## Unit Tests

-To run unit tests, run `cargo test`.
+To run unit tests, run `./tools test`.

 ## Integration Tests

-Run `./x.rs test` to run the integration test.
-It requires `geckodriver` to be installed.
+Run `./tools test --integration` to run the test suite with integrated tests.

+This runs simulated tests using headless browsers running concurrent editing operation.
+You should install a WebDriver implementation such as  `geckodriver`:

 ```
 macOS: